The good news is, yes—Medicare does cover non-working spouses.

 Divorced Spouses

-Divorced spouses are also eligible based on their former spouse’s work history if they were married at least 10 years and currently single.
+Divorced spouses may qualify for Medicare benefits based on their former spouse’s work history if they meet specific criteria:

 Widows and Widowers